Table of Contents

 Everything to Know About Dog Cold Sore

-First, it is important to understand what the canine herpesvirus is.
+First, it is important to understand what the canine herpes virus is.
 Herpes is usually associated with cold sores.
-By estimation, 1 in 3 dogs has been exposed to canine herpes and is a carrier of the canine herpesvirus.
+By estimation, 1 in 3 dogs has been exposed to canine herpes and is a carrier of the canine herpes virus.

-When a dog becomes infected, they will typically experience a mild illness and then recover without any additional symptoms.
+When a dog becomes infected, they typically experience a mild illness and recover without any additional symptoms.